ItsNorin/Bondage-Club-XToys-Integration/README.md

 # Bondage Club XToys Integration
  Sends in game actions and toy activity to an XToys script.

+### Note
+This is still in development and may not even work.
+If you want to try to use it now, be prepared to figure some things out lmao

 ## Usage

 1. Install Tampermonkey extension, add BCXToys.user.js as a userscript.